ppy/osu-wiki/wiki/Tournaments/Taiko_Frontier/BKTF_1/en.md

 ### Emergency procedures

-1. Tournament Cancellation/Postponement are decided by organisers.
+1. The tournament may be cancelled and/or postponed at the behest of the organisers.
-2. Staff Absence:
+2. Staff absences:
    - Substitute staff will be arranged for absent referees or streamers.
    - If no substitutes are available, rescheduling may be requested.